phetsims/phet-info/doc/new-dev-onboarding.md

 ## 👋 Intro

 Welcome!
-We know jumping into to simulation development can be a bit overwhelming at first.
+We know jumping into simulation development can be a bit overwhelming at first.
 PhET has been around since 2001, and has written a lot of code and created some pretty involved processes during that time.
 It will take a while for a new developer to learn what they need to know to develop and maintain simulations, and the team understands onboarding takes some dedicated time.